 Open licence for your publication (CC BY)

-There are many reasons to choose an open license for your publication, often it is the research funders' requirement and it is also a requirement in KI's open access policy.
-More information on choosing an open license can be found on the page Open license for your publication (CC BY).
+There are many reasons to choose an open licence for your publication, often it is the research funders' requirement and it is also a requirement in KI's open access policy.
+More information on choosing an open license can be found on the page Open licence for your publication (CC BY).

 The FAIR principles